k-ankobia/CV/README.md

 #### Full Stack Developer

 [Makers Academy Fellow](https://makers.tech/fellowship/) and MEng Electrical & Electronic Engineering graduate with a solid grounding in engineering principles and its applications.
 My successful career in engineering has equipped me with a pragmatic approach to problem solving.
-I am driven by a passion for technology and crave innovation.
+I am driven by my passion for technology and crave innovation.
 I'm looking for an opportunity to join a fast-paced software team to solve challenging problems and collaborate in an environment where new ideas are valued.

 [LinkedIn](https://www.linkedin.com/in/kwaku-ankobia-1a51b656/) | [Projects](#projects) | [Skills](#Skills) | [Education](#education) | [Hobbies and Interests](#hobbies-and-interests)
 ---